nledford/Pi-Hole-VPS-Tutorial/README.md

 ### Notes

-- SFTP ports are opened so that your `.opvn` file(s) can be retrieved later via an FTP program such as Filezilla or Transmit once PiVPN is installed.
+- SFTP ports are opened so that your `.ovpn` file(s) can be retrieved later via an FTP program such as Filezilla or Transmit once PiVPN is installed.

 ## Pi-Hole